 Jian-hui and Yao-quan (1995) apply power spectrum analysis for spherical volumes in order to investigate clustering of the Large Bright Quasar Sample.
-In order to avoid the effects of galactic absorption and foreground galaxies, most of the survey regions are located at galactic latitudes higher than 40^o (Jian-hui and Yao-quan, 1995).
+In order to avoid the effects of galactic absorption and foreground galaxies, most of the survey regions are located at galactic latitudes higher than 40° (Jian-hui and Yao-quan, 1995).
 The research was conducted to analyze the Large Bright Quasar Sample.
 In conclusion, the quasars of this sample is not clustered, or very weakly clustered.

-15 Stations used in the study are situated within as well as outside the SAA area.
+Stations used in the study are situated within as well as outside the SAA area.
 Comparability will be made to describe the SAA through comparison of data from stations situated within the SAA area and station positions in the middle (mid) latitude area as well as high latitude region.
 This is done during the active period, which is the period of the geomagnetic storm occurrence and normal period where no geomagnetic storm occurred.
 The active period and normal period were chosen based on Kp Index and Dst Index.

 Comprehensively, these make it an intriguing subject for characterizing the SAA.
 It can provide a better knowledge of the Earth-Space surrounding.
+This study can be a reference for future experimental measurements (Abu-jafar et al., 2017).
 Since a number of spacecrafts suffered hazards while orbiting through the SAA, it is hoped that this research can provide additional information about designing a better spacecraft to undergo the damage.